How are your business plans materialising?

 Fantastic if you’re on plan, however, the chances are that you still have the same challenges and are working as many hours as you did last year!

 Henry Ford once said:

 “If you always do what you’ve always done, you’ll always get what you’ve always got”.

-1. Ensure that you set a personal aspiration, be that a special holiday, more time off work with the family, a new car, a skiing trip with friends, a holiday home or even early retirement.
+- Ensure that you set a personal aspiration.
+Whether it’s a special holiday, more time with the family, a new car, a skiing trip with friends, or even early retirement.

-3. Visualise your dream.
+- Visualise your dream.
 Have a picture of your dream on the office wall, fridge door or screen saver on your phone or computer.
 Imagine this goal is within reach and keep sensing the feeling of achievement!
-This will help you focus on the tasks at hand and remind you why, you’re doing the long hours and when you’re going through any pain!
+This will help you focus on the tasks at hand and remind you why, you’re doing the long hours.
+And when you’re going through any pain!

 The next task is key: “Get your business working for you”